-Penn State Children's Hospital helps promote ‘safe sleep' practices in Dauphin County
+Penn State Health Children’s Hospital helps promote ‘safe sleep' practices in Dauphin County

 Since 2005, 31 infants have died from sleep-related causes in Dauphin County, including some that county officials say were tragic accidents that could have been avoided by following a few simple guidelines.